Mass Mentorship

 Mentors

-Each mentee will be paired with a Mass Collective photographer, experienced in both commercial architectural photography, and producing their own exhibition projects.
+Each mentee has been paired with a Mass Collective photographer, experienced in both commercial architectural photography, and producing their own exhibition projects.

 Francesco Russo